Particular/docs.particular.net/platform/contributing.md

 * Make sure you have a [GitHub account](https://github.com/signup/free).
 * [Find the repository](https://github.com/Particular/) that is relevant to what you want to contribute.
-* [Create a new issue](https://github.com/Particular/NServiceBus/issues/new), assuming one does not already exist.
+* [Create an issue](https://help.github.com/articles/creating-an-issue/) in that repository, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * If it is a bug make sure you tell us what version you have encountered this bug on.
 * Fork the repository on GitHub